dmgonzalez8/OMR/README.md

 [Prof. Mustafa Hajij](https://www.mustafahajij.com/)

 ## Acknowledgements
-We extend our gratitude to the creators of the DeepScores dataset for their comprehensive collection of musical symbols and annotations, which significantly contributed to the depth of our analysis and training processes.
+We extend our gratitude to the creators of the DeepScores dataset for their comprehensive collection of musical symbols and annotations.